 The Tangy Gojju Recipe

 Gojju is a tangy tamarind-based curry to be eaten with rice or rotis.
 It is a no-fuss dish without any dal, perfect for the lazy day when you want to make and eat something quick and tangy.
 You try and google out ‘gojju’ on the net and you will be flooded with umpteen recipes.
-Unfortunately, I did not find the recipe that I was looking out for.
-But no worries, I got the recipe from my mom and its a no-fail, easy recipe that will keep you asking for more.
+However, I got the recipe from my mom and its a no-fail easy recipe that will keep you asking for more.
 It’s a Madhwa Bramhin recipe that has come straight from the hinterlands of Tamilnadu.

 Gojju is typically a sweet and sour preparation to be eaten with hot rice and a dash of sesame oil or ghee.
 It is made with a variety of vegetables and sometimes even a pineapple.
 Bendekaayi (ladiesfinger) gojju, badnekaayi (brinjal) gojju, haagalkaayi (bitter gourd) gojju, tomato gojju, heralekaayi (citron lime) gojju and ..may be..you can innovate further.